SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_topic_endpoint_template.md

 - `max_msg_size` (Number) The maximum message size allowed, in bytes (B).
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `10000000`.
 - `max_msg_spool_usage` (Number) The maximum message spool usage allowed, in megabytes (MB).
 A value of 0 only allows spooling of the last message received and disables quota checking.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `5000`.
 - `max_redelivery_count` (Number) The maximum number of message redelivery attempts that will occur prior to the message being discarded or moved to the DMQ.
 A value of 0 means to retry forever.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
-- `max_ttl` (Number) The maximum time in seconds a message can stay in the Topic Endpoint when `respectTtlEnabled` is `"true"`.
-A message expires when the lesser of the sender assigned time-to-live (TTL) in the message and the `maxTtl` configured for the Topic Endpoint, is exceeded.
+- `max_ttl` (Number) The maximum time in seconds a message can stay in the Topic Endpoint when `respect_ttl_enabled` is `"true"`.
+A message expires when the lesser of the sender assigned time-to-live (TTL) in the message and the `max_ttl` configured for the Topic Endpoint, is exceeded.
 A value of 0 disables expiry.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 - `permission` (String) The permission level for all consumers, excluding the owner.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"no-access"`.
 The allowed values and their meaning are:

 <pre>